-This week CC is going to celebrate the station wagon.
 In the form in which it burst to popularity after World War Two, the station wagon is largely dead, at least in the United States.
-It was conceived as a multipurpose family hauler during the great Baby Boom; a vehicle with which Mom could haul a gaggle of kids to school when it was raining, Dad could haul sheets of paneling for the basement rec-room he was building on Saturday morning, and yet be suitable for taking the Joneses out to the supper club on Saturday night.
+It was conceived as a multipurpose family hauler during the great Baby Boom; a vehicle with which Mom could haul a gaggle of kids to school when it was raining, Dad could haul sheets of paneling for the basement rec-room on Saturday morning, and yet be suitable for taking the Jones’ out to the supper club on Saturday night.

 The arrival and success of the all-steel post-war wagon was a pivotal event, as it marked a key turning point in the relationship of the automobile to its owners during that exceptional period: Americans wanted it all, or at least a lot more than what they had experienced during the difficult thirties and the war years.
 And the station wagon was going to deliver it all, the first multipurpose vehicle that could encompass their expanded horizons: a large family, a suburban house, hobbies, recreation, and even prestige.